-In the wake of a deadly attack targeting Christians in the Pakistani city of Lahore last week, one story of religious harmony is having an impact in the southern city of Karachi.
+As religious tensions in Pakistan continue to mount, amid violent attacks on places of worship, one story of religious harmony is having an impact in the southern city of Karachi.

-Its there, that after a month spent observing Lent, the Christian community celebrated Easter with famous hot cross buns made by a Muslim baker.
+It is there, that after a month spent observing Lent, the Christian community celebrates Easter with famous hot cross buns made by a Muslim baker.

 The business has been running in Karachi for more than a century now.